 The exercise of building a Core Conflict Cloud for an organization is invaluable and the process can be exhilarating.
 Let me try and give you a sense of this.
-In the last 15 years I have worked with hundreds of top and middle managers to build custom made implementations of the Decalogue and the starting point has always been the writing of the core conflict.
-A group of managers sits for two-three days in a room starting with a “bitching and moaning” session where all their Undesirable Effects (UDEs )are verbalized.
+In the last 25 years I have worked with hundreds of top and middle managers to build custom made implementations of the Decalogue method and the starting point has always been the writing of the Core Conflict.
+A group of leaders and managers sits for two-three days in a room starting with a “bitching and moaning” session where all their Undesirable Effects (UDEs )are verbalized.
 This first phase is a very “feel good” one, everybody agrees that the company is plagued by these effects.
 These effects are and feel “real” and everybody would like to get rid of them.

 Summarizing all the UDEs in one single statement is normally a little cumbersome but it is generally done in few hours.
 This is the starting point the procedure I list below and the end result is normally welcomed as a breakthrough.
 What happened?